These pages do not apply outside Great Britain.

 In Hall v Chief Constable of West Yorkshire Police (bailii.org), 2015, the EAT has even held it fell within s.15 if a claimant off work due to disablity was dismissed for gross misconduct because her employer wrongly and unreasonably believed she was falsely claiming to be sick.
 However, in Basildon & Thurrock NHS Foundation Trust v Weerasinghe (bailii.org) EAT, 2015 (above), the EAT left open whether related facts fell within s.15.
 Here the claimant had been dismissed because the decision-maker wrongly thought the claimant (whose disability was fluctuating) had been fit to attend a meeting with the employer given he attended a job interview elsewhere and went on courses abroad.
 The EAT left it to the tribunal to decide the issue applying the statutory wording.

 The tribunals seem to be looking at cases on direct discrimination, where 'because of' is also used in the legislation.
-There, the less favourable treatment must be 'because of' the disability.
-Here it must be 'because of' something arising in consequence of the disability.
+There, with direct discrimination, the less favourable treatment must be 'because of' the disability.
+Here, with discrimination arising from disability, it must be 'because of' something arising in consequence of the disability.
 If one applies findings from cases on direct discrimination:

 Thus in the T-Systems case above (a s.15 case where the EAT referred back to a case law on direct discrimination), the EAT said: "The question is whether the something arising in consequence of the disability operated on the mind of the putative discriminator, consciously or unconsciously, to a significant extent."
 On the facts of that case, the claimant's in ability to make a decision (which arose in consequence of her disability) 'tipped the scales' in favour of dismissal, in other words it was in part because of this factor that she was dismissed.
 This was enough to bring her within s.15.
 Another case in which the EAT saw cases on direct discrimination as important in Basildon & Thurrock NHS Foundation Trust v Weerasinghe (bailii.org) EAT, 2015 (paras 32-24).